 Argan oil is a plant oil derived from the kernels of the native Moroccan argan tree (Argania spinosa L.).
-Argan oil is used in Morocco to dip bread in for breakfast or to sprinkle over couscous or spaghetti.
+Its oil is used in Morocco to dip bread in for breakfast or to sprinkle over couscous or spaghetti.
 It is also utilized in the cosmetic industry.

-Argan oil has been extensively used in cosmetics and hair care products since the early 2000s.
+Argan oil has been extensively using in cosmetics and hair care products since the early 2000s.
 Face creams, lip glosses, shampoos, moisturizers, and soaps are the primary cosmetics items using argan oil as of 2020.

 Extraction is critical to the manufacturing process.
 Workers first dry the argan fruit in the open air before removing the fleshy pulp to obtain the kernels.
 Some manufacturers mechanically remove the meat without drying the fruit.
 Moroccans commonly give the flesh to their animals.
 In some Moroccan regions, goats are allowed to climb argan trees and feast freely on the fruits.
 The kernels are subsequently extracted from the goat droppings, significantly lowering extraction labor at the price of some potential gustatory aversion.
 Peels are removed by hand in current technique.

 Workers carefully roast kernels to be used in the production of culinary argan oil.
 Workers mill and press the argan kernels once they have cooled.
 The dark mash exudes pure, unfiltered argan oil.
 Finally, unfiltered argan oil is decanted into containers.
 The residual press cake is high in protein and is commonly used as cow feed.